malikdreamy/RegEx/Regular-Expressions/RegEx.md

 RegEx /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/

 Regex, short for Regular Expression, is a sequence of characters that define a search pattern.
 It is a powerful tool used to manipulate and analyze text data.
 Regular expressions can be used to search, replace, and match text based on specific patterns or rules.
 Regex can be used in various programming languages.
-Regex is especially popuar in the JavaScript programming language.
+Regex is especially popuar in JavaScript.
 In Javascript RegEx are used to perform complex operations such as searching for patterns in text, extracting specific parts of text and validating input data.

 In this tutorial, I will be going over the popular Regex pattern /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/ which is very useful for validating email addresses.